The flat-sky approximation to galaxy number counts -- redshift space correlation function: The flat-sky approximation

 \subsection{Generalities - integrated terms}

 The flat-sky approximation of the 2PCF for the terms integrated along the line of sight, i.e. of the form of eqs.~\eqref{eq:local_nonlocal} and~\eqref{eq:nonlocal_nonlocal}, is somewhat less well known, but has been studied in~\cite{Tansella:2017rpi}, and here we just note the results.
 We will primarily focus on the contributions from density-lensing and lensing-lensing, since, in full-sky, the RSD-lensing and Doppler-lensing contributions are usually much smaller than density-lensing, and can be shown to be zero in the flat-sky approximation.
-The full derivation is available in appendix~\ref{s:flat_sky_derivation}.
+Furthermore, for all of the integrated terms considered, we will use the Limber approximation, in which we integrate out the radial Fourier modes, which greatly simplify the final result.
+In principle, we could go beyond the Limber approximation by performing the expansion outlined in~\cite{LoVerde:2008re}, however, we leave this ``extended Limber'' approximation of the integrated terms for future work.
+The full derivation of the relevant equations is available in appendix~\ref{s:flat_sky_derivation}.